-Why do I travel alone with my girls?
-To be completely honest that was never the plan.
+Why do I travel alone with my girls sometimes?
+To be completely honest, that was never the plan.
 Ever.
 I didn’t wake one day and say, what the heck, I’ll just leave my husband behind and go.
 It actually happened organically a few years back.
 It all started with a fall I had leaving me non weight bearing and unable to drive for 6 months.
 While comparatively speaking that’s nothing, but for a busy mom of two it was fairly devastating.
 I couldn’t drive my kiddos to school.
 I barely saw them.
-By the time they got home from school, participated in their activities and attended birthday parties and such, there was very little time left for just hanging out at home with their house bound mama.
+By the time they got home from school, participated in their activities, attended birthday parties and such, there was very little time left for just hanging out at home with their house bound mama.
 It was a very trying time for the fam for sure.
 I couldn’t do for myself and I couldn’t be the mother I was used to being, and the girls were used to relying on.
-It was lonely and super frustrating.
-During that time I had in bed I did what I could.
+It was super frustrating.
+During that time I had in bed, I did what I could.
 And I planned a trip.
 I was so determined to get up and go again when I finally could and that’s exactly what I was going to do.
 My family definitely thought this dream of mine was exactly that.
 I think they were a tad shocked to see me actually follow through with what was the first of many adventurous and ambitious road-trips to come.
 I had no return date and no planned schedule so obviously

 I am very fortunate and grateful to have the ability to spend so much time with the girls.
 My husband unfortunately does not.
 He does take a week off for a warm weather vacation every year and time off for an uber romantic annual autumn anniversary trip too.
 Long weekends in between as well.
 The average American receives just 10 paid vacation days a year.
 My husband receives no paid days off.
 He is self employed and pays for two private school tuitions so yes, no work means no money, plus he really enjoys and takes great pride in working and providing for his girls.
 Sure I want him to experience everything with us but should I wait until he can?
 When will that be?
 When he’s retired?
 Just because he can’t always go, does that mean we shouldn’t go?
 He knew what a wild gypsy hippie I was when he married me.
 We balance each other perfectly.
 I think the saying “you keep me safe, I’ll keep you wild” explains us so well.